joelhawksley/identity/components/slides.md

 ---

-^ While React has a lot of advantages, it’s not compatible with our progressive enhancement architecture at GitHub.
+^ Which is too bad, because it’s not compatible with our progressive enhancement architecture at GitHub.

-^ But I'm not so sure we should give up there.
+^ But let's not give up just yet.

 ---

 # [fit] Rails

-^ What might it look like to use these lessons from React to improve the Rails view layer?
+^ Perhaps we could find a way to incorporate some of the benefits of React into Rails.

 ^ Let's give it a shot!

-Perhaps we can address some of those code review comments along the way.
+^ Perhaps we can address some of those code review comments while we're at it.

----

-# [fit] Components

-^ So what might it look like to have components in Rails?

 ---